nus-cs2113-AY2425S1/ip/docs/README.md

 # Ronaldo User Guide

 ## Welcome to Ronaldo! :soccer:
+This chatbot develops the personality of Cristiano Ronaldo.
+He is arguably the greatest football player of all time (He is for me).

 // Product screenshot goes here

+Ronaldo is a Java based CLI application that is able to manage tasks efficiently, which will be known as goals in this chatbot.
 // Product intro goes here

 ## Adding deadlines